operator-framework/operator-sdk/doc/proposals/scorecard-custom-tests-2.md

 **Implementation Notes**

-The Scorecard would support the creation of a Kuttl test image and the execute tests via Kuttl, however, it would be transparent for users since its results will be integrated into scorecard results.
+The Scorecard would support the creation of a Kuttl test image and then execute tests via Kuttl, however, it would be transparent for users since its results will be integrated into scorecard results.

 ## Design Details